GZHU-DVL/CR-UNIT/README.md

 ## Acknowledgments

-The code is developed based on [GP-UNIT]:https://github.com/williamyang1991/GP-UNIT
+The code is developed based on GP-UNIT: https://github.com/williamyang1991/GP-UNIT